Ultimate guide to travel vaccinations

 Most travellers don’t need a cholera vaccine.
 Aid workers or people who’ll have limited access to medical treatment will sometimes need it.

-Cholera is generally an issue in areas with poor sanitation, such as:
+Cholera is generally an issue in areas which may have poor sanitation, such as:

 • Sub-Saharan Africa